bericp1/brph-mean-auth/README.md

 ## API Endpoints

-The `Router` returned by `meanAuth` exposes a few API endpoints that can be used to handle users within the app:
+The `Router` returned by `auth.router` exposes a few API endpoints that can be used to handle users within the app:

 | Endpoint | Method | Description | Input Parameters |
 | -------- | ------ | ----------- | ---------------- |